Please find below, our current list of governors and their role within the Governing Body.

 Mr P Smith ( Headteacher) since 2020

 I have been teaching since 2007 and joined the school in September 2016 as a class teacher.
 I have worked in Key Stage 1 and Key Stage 2 during my teaching career and had the role of Deputy Headteacher in my previous two schools.
 I was recently appointed to the position of Headteacher in April 2021 after being the Interim Headteacher since June 2020.
 I am absolutely passionate about ensuring that all children receive a balanced and broad high quality curriculum which prepares them for future experiences and learning.
 I have been a staff governor in other schools and know how hard all the governing body work to support the school in making strategic decisions.
 I love the village and have fully embraced it ,having moved here last year.
 It is a wonderful place to live and work!
-I am designated safeguarding lead and I coordinate many curriculum areas, including science, mathematics, computing and library.
+I am designated safeguarding lead and I coordinate many curriculum areas, including PSHE, mathematics, computing and Writing.
 I am also the educational visits lead and last year was appointed a specialist leader of education (SLE) in STEM subjects.